 How Does Flow Share Your Information?

-- Marketplaces and Partners Involved in Your Transactions.
-Depending on how you interact with Flow, you may make purchases that involve third parties.
+● Marketplaces and Partners Involved in Your Transactions.
+Depending on how you interact with Flow, you may make purchases that involve third parties, including but not limited to our Retail Partners.
 For example, you may make a purchase that involves a third-party website or marketplace.
 In such a situation, you may initially view products on that website or marketplace and Flow is facilitating the order or otherwise involved.
 If this is the case, it will be very clear to you that a third party is involved in your transaction.
-And, if so, we may share your personal information with that third party.
+And, if so, we will share your personal information with that third party.